-The conversion rate is the number of people that convert on your webpage, in relation to how many landed on the page.
+The conversion rate is the number of people that convert on your web page, in relation to how many landed on the page.
 What’s a good conversion rate?
 You ask.
 Sorry, not yet.
-Conversion rates are how most online companies measure the success of their page, and it’s definitely what they want to optimise for most.
+Conversion rates are how most online companies measure the success of their page, and it’s definitely what they want to optimize for most.
 However, it’s not the only thing that users can do.

 What Does Conversion Mean for Your Website?